stemarco/FunctionalProgramming/outline-wip.md

   * Functions
     * with pattern matching (storm categories)
       * will be used to define implementations
+      * Problem: write function to swap first two items in a list.
+What are the cases to consider?
+How should each be handled?
     * Recursive definitions (fibonacci)
+    * Infinite Lists
+      * iterate
+        * Sieve of Eratosthenes
   * Ordering, lattice
   * Lambda Calculus
   * Category Theory Pt II